-The EuroHPC JU considers that proposals requesting a contribution from the JU of up to EUR 35 million, matched by the Participating States with a similar amount, and a duration of up to 3 years would allow this specific challenge to be addressed appropriately.
-Nevertheless this does not preclude submission and selection of proposals with another duration or requesting other amounts.
+The EuroHPC JU considers that a proposal requesting a contribution from the JU of up to EUR 35 million, matched by the Participating States with a similar amount, and a duration of up to 3 years would allow this specific challenge to be addressed appropriately.
+Nevertheless this does not preclude submission and selection of a proposal with another duration or requesting other amounts.